IanusInferus/typemake/build-tools/TypeMake/README.md

 ## Android

-You need to set a key to build Android release APK and iOS applications/dynamic libraries.
+You need to set a key to build Android release APK.

 With Android Ninja toolchain, you can generate a debug key if you don't already have one.